Menemerus bifurcus: Distribution and habitat

-Menemerus spiders are found throughout Africa and Asia, and have been identified as far as Latin America.
-Menemerus bifurcus is found in South Africa, Zambia and Zimbabwe.
+Menemerus spiders are found throughout Africa and Asia, and have been identified as far as Brazil, although these examples are likely to have been introduced accidentally due to international trade.
+Menemerus bifurcus is found across Southern Africa.
 The male holotype was found near Kitwe, Zambia, in 1963.
 Zimbabwean examples have been seen in Bulawayo in 1962 and Harare in 1998.
 Examples found in South Africa are found in Rust De Winter Nature Reserve in 1972, Pretoria in 1976 and Tshipise in 1979.
 The spider lives in trees, particularly the bark of Acacia, Jacaranda and Spathodea trees.
 Examples that live in the Sengwa Wildlife Research Area in Zimbabwe have been found on the bark of trees of the Combretum genus and trunks of Trichilia trees.
 The spider also lives in houses and areas of habitation, including the museum in Bulawayo.